LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 - get it on [Obtainium](https://github.com/ImranR98/Obtainium/releases) by simply adding this repo `https://github.com/diegoberaldin/RaccoonForLemmy`

+On Obtaininum, you can enable the "Include prereleases" switch to get access to the releases that are not marked as stable.

 ## Want to leave your feedback or report a bug?

 - open an issue on this